 Brooksville Burglary Defense Attorney

 The definition and classification of burglary is complex in Florida.
 Punishments can be far more severe for certain actions than you might expect.
 An arrest for a burglary of any type in Hernando County, Citrus County, Sumter County, or the surrounding areas can be an intimidating experience, but there is no need to go it alone.
-Ashley Aulls has over 20 years of experience defending alleged offenders like you, and knows what it takes to fight off or reduce burglary charges while defending your rights.
+Ashley Aulls has practiced law since 1996.
+He knows what it takes to fight off or reduce burglary charges while defending your rights.

 With a family history of successful legal professionals, Ashley Aulls knows that it takes open communication with and education of the client to create a strong defense, and The Law Office of Ashley Aulls, P.A. was founded on those principles of doing everything possible to defend and inform the client.
 To schedule a consultation with The Law Office of Ashley Aulls, P.A. and find out what Ashley Aulls can do for your case, call (352) 593-4115 today.

 Burglary Charges Information Center